ztan7github/ML_Gender_Wage_GAP/README.md

 of rain.
 Another seeing clouds must decide whether to take an umbrella to work to avoid getting wet on the way home.
 Both decisions could benefit from an empirical study of rain.
-But each has differ-ent requirements of the estimator.
+But each has different requirements of the estimator.
 One requires
 causality: Do rain dances cause rain?
 The other does not, needing only prediction: Is the chance of rain high enough to merit an umbrella?
 We often focus on rain dance–like policy problems.
 But